Experiencing Strange Smells, Tastes, or Other Issues with Your Water?

 Treating water problems in New Hampshire homes is not simply a matter of removing foul odors and bad tastes, but also about eliminating contaminants and impurities that lead to illness and adverse long-term health effects.
 As such, determining your specific water problem is only the first step in returning your systems to a clean, safe state.
 Assessing the root cause of the problem, and how to treat it, is even more crucial.

-- Hard Water – Hard water can cause skin and hair problems, scale build up in pipes and water heaters, as well as milky film on dishes, soap scum rings in baths, soap that doesn’t lather well, and reduced water flow.
+- Hard Water – Hard water can cause skin and hair problems, scale build-up in pipes and water heaters, as well as a milky film on dishes, soap scum rings in baths, soap that doesn’t lather well, and reduced water flow.

 - Iron in Water– Iron and iron bacteria is known to cause reddish-brown streaks in sinks and tubs, metallic tasting water, and slimy or brown sediment in standing water.